 Even “lighter” misdemeanors can still be met with serious, draconian punishments that greatly impact your life.
 Under North Dakota law, a Class A misdemeanor can be punishable with a maximum $3,000 fine and 360 days of jail time.
 That’s almost an entire year of your freedom that could be lost, and even having one offense on your criminal record could still impact your freedom in the years following.

 Where you live, where you work, and where you go to school could all be greatly limited by a misdemeanor conviction.
 With stakes this high, you’ll want to exhaust all options to ensure that your charges are dismissed or at least reduced, and the best option for that is an experienced legal professional.

 Under the Sixth Amendment, you have the right to an attorney.
 If you can’t afford a lawyer, the state will provide one to you, should you choose to accept it.
 The Constitution provides defendants with this right to legal counsel for good reason – because the right legal guidance can greatly improve the outcome of your case and ensure your rights are protected.

 That’s why if you live in Fargo or the Greater Midwest, you’ll want to count on us to fight your misdemeanor charge.
 They have the experience, expertise, and criminal defense criteria necessary to assert your innocence and freedom.
-To learn more and schedule a free initial consultation, email Tatum O’Brien directly or give the O’Keeffe O’Brien Lyson Foss team a call at 701-235-8000 or 877-235-8002 toll-free.
+To learn more and schedule a free initial consultation, email Tatum O’Brien directly or give the O’Keeffe O’Brien Lyson Attorneys team a call at 701-235-8000 or 877-235-8002 toll-free.